dleppik/EgTest/README.md

 Some of them even [enforce the constraints through static analysis](https://checkerframework.org/).
 These are extremely powerful, since they cover entire classes of errors.
 EgTest isn't one of them.

 EgTest is for writing **examples**.
-They are specific, concrete, and easier to understand—especially in complex cases.
+Examples are specific, concrete, and easier to understand—especially in complex cases.
-It should be used with type-constraint annotations, dealing with the cases that they can't handle or providing clarifying examples.
+It should be used with type-constraint annotations, dealing with the cases that they can't handle or providing clarification.

 ### Examples